Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Alternate law/criminal characters cannot be in high command of either organization unless approved by the Staff.

-- Eg. No Law as a Sheriff/USMO if you have a Criminal as a leader/head of a Criminal Group.
+- Eg. No Law as a Command Law/USMO if you have a Criminal as a leader/head of a Criminal Group.

 - Alternate law/criminal characters should not make the same region their home base or main area